-Title: The Keeshond: A Dutch Gem Among Dog Breeds
+The Keeshond: A Dutch Gem Among Dog Breeds

 In the vast tapestry of dog breeds, one that stands out with its striking appearance, expressive eyes, and vibrant personality is the Keeshond.
 Often referred to as the "Smiling Dutchman" due to its distinct facial expression, the Keeshond is a breed steeped in history, cherished for its companionship, and celebrated for its distinctive appearance.
-In this comprehensive long-form piece, we will delve into the fascinating world of the Keeshond, exploring its rich history, breed group classification, size, coat, color, appearance, and addressing several intriguing questions about this breed.
+In this comprehensive long-form piece, we will delve into the fascinating world of the Keeshond, exploring its rich history, breed group classification, size, coat, colour, appearance, and addressing several intriguing questions about this breed.

 A Brief History of the Keeshond

 The Keeshond, pronounced "kaze-hawnd," hails from the Netherlands and is deeply rooted in the country's history.
 Its name is derived from a Dutch patriot leader, Kees de Gyselaer, whose supporters were known as "Kees" and kept these dogs as loyal companions during the late 18th century.
-This breed has historical significance as it symbolized the Dutch resistance against the House of Orange during the political turmoil of that era.
+This breed has historical significance as it symbolised the Dutch resistance against the House of Orange during the political turmoil of that era.

 Keeshonds were originally bred as watchdogs, barge dogs, and companions for Dutch canal boats.
 Their alertness and loyalty made them ideal for guarding cargo and providing companionship to the boatmen and their families.
 These qualities, combined with their distinctive appearance, helped them gain popularity across the Netherlands.